colehanan1/FlyBehaviorScoring/README.md

   Optuna median after two folds, keeping runtime within the two-hour budget.
 * Sample weights default to 1.0 for non-responders and lower-intensity responses, with class-5 trials receiving a 5× multiplier during optimisation.
+* Provide `--best-params-json /path/to/best_params.json` to skip optimisation and retrain/evaluate using a previously exported Optuna configuration.
+The JSON may contain either the raw Optuna trial parameters (`architecture`, `h1`, `layer_config`, etc.) or the normalised output written by this script.

 ### Generated artefacts